-So all the work on the tabernacle, the tent of meeting, was completed.
+So all the work on the Tabernacle, the Tent of Meeting, was completed.
 The Israelites did everything just as the Lord commanded Moses … Moses inspected the work and saw that they had done it just as the Lord had commanded.
 So Moses blessed them.
 (Ex.
 39:32, 43)

-The passage sounds simple enough, but to the practised ear it recalls another biblical text, from the end of the creation narrative in Genesis:
+The passage sounds simple enough, but to the practised ear it recalls another biblical text, from the end of the Creation narrative in Genesis:

 The heavens and the earth were completed in all their vast array.
-On the seventh day God finished the work he had been doing; so on the seventh day he rested from all his work.
-Then God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done.
+On the seventh day God finished the work He had been doing; so on the seventh day He rested from all His work.
+Then God blessed the seventh day and made it holy, because on it He rested from all the work of creating that He had done.
 (Gen. 2:1-3)

-This was fundamental to their re-moralization and to their self-image as the people of God’s covenant.
+This was fundamental to their re-moralisation and to their self-image as the people of God’s covenant.
 Judaism does not take a low view of human possibility.
 We do not believe we are tainted by original sin.
 We are not incapable of moral grandeur.
-To the contrary, the very fact that we are in the image of the Creator means that we – uniquely among life forms – have the ability to be creative.
-As Israel’s first creative achievement reached its culmination Moses blessed them, saying, according to the sages, “May it be God’s will that His presence rests in the work of your hands.”
-Our potential greatness is that we can create structures, relationships and lives that become homes for the Divine presence.
+To the contrary, the very fact that we are in the image of the Creator means that we humans – uniquely among life forms – have the ability to be creative.
+As Israel’s first creative achievement reached its culmination Moses blessed them, saying, according to the Sages, “May it be God’s will that His presence rests in the work of your hands.”
+Our potential greatness is that we can create structures, relationships and lives that become homes for the Divine Presence.

 Blessing them and celebrating their achievement, Moses showed them what they could be.
 That is potentially a life-changing experience.
-Here is a contemporary example.
+Here is a contemporary example:

 We talked for an hour or so on general themes: the school as community, how to create an ethos, and so on.
 Suddenly, I realised that we were thinking along the wrong lines.
 The problem she faced was practical, not philosophical.
-I said: ‘I want you to live one word – celebrate.’
-She turned to me with a sigh: ‘You don’t understand – we have nothing to celebrate.
-Everything in the school is going wrong.’
-‘In that case’, I replied, ‘find something to celebrate.
+I said: “I want you to live one word: celebrate.”
+She turned to me with a sigh: “You don’t understand – we have nothing to celebrate.
+Everything in the school is going wrong.”
+“In that case,” I replied, “find something to celebrate.
 If a single student has done better this week than last week, celebrate.
 If someone has a birthday, celebrate.
 If it’s Tuesday, celebrate.’
 She seemed unconvinced, but promised to give the idea a try.

 Celebration is an essential part of motivating.
 It turned a school around.
 In an earlier age and in a more sacred context it turned the Israelites around.
-When we celebrate the achievements of others, we change lives.
+So celebrate.

-Sifre, Bamidbar, Pinhas, 143.
+Sifrei, Bamidbar, Pinchas, 143.